Course Meetings

 Assigned Readings and Absences

 You are expected to complete assigned readings by the date on which the readings appear in the syllabus.
 You should attend lecture and participate in discussion regularly.
+Attendance will be assessed based on short evidence-matrix in-class responses.

 You may miss three classes without penalty.
 I will deduct 1 participation point for each additional absence (see grading below).
 Note that this policy does not distinguish “excused” from “unexcused” absences–such a distinction puts me in a role I don’t want to play.
 SPECIAL H1N1 CAVEAT: H1N1 (“swine”) flu guidelines suggest remaining out of school for 24 full hours beyond the last fever.